Measuring Innovation to Drive Business Growth

 - Percentage of sales from products introduced in the past X year(s)

-While some of these metrics can be valuable for driving investment in innovation and evaluating results, they provide a limited view.
+While some of these metrics are valuable for driving investment in innovation and evaluating results, they provide a limited view.
 In today’s environment in which “open innovation” (sourcing ideas and technology from outside the company) can create differentiation and competitive advantage, for example, some of these metrics actually inhibit strategic innovation.
-And in an environment in which disruptive innovation and business cannibalization must be wholeheartedly embraced as a core strategy, fundamentally new types of behaviors are required, and subsequently new structures and related metrics to drive these behaviors.
+And in an environment in which disruptive innovation and cannibalization must be wholeheartedly embraced as a core strategy, fundamentally new types of behaviors are required, and subsequently new structures and related metrics to drive these behaviors.

 The Metrics Imperative